Bucky24/react-canvas/README.md

 ## renderToCanvas (Experimental)

-React Canvas exports a method, `renderToCanvas`, that does basically the same thing as `renderToImage`, but instead of a base-64 data string, returns a canvas dom element that has had the given elements rendered to it.
+React Canvas exports a method, `renderToCanvas`, that does basically the same thing as `renderToImage` (and takes the same parameters), but instead of a base-64 data string, returns a canvas dom element that has had the given elements rendered to it.

 This canvas can be passed into the `src` attribute of an Image element to render it.